 The SurfGuide displays seven channels in a half-hour time-and-channel format.
-Press the right arrow button to extend the SurfGuide to show the next two hours.
+Pressing the right arrow button extends the SurfGuide up to two hours, in half-hour increments.

 Getting Around in the Guides

 This section describes how to change channels and move around the program guide.